axiomzen/eth-random/README.md

 a random number of arbitrary size over the Ethereum network.

 The motivation for this project came from the need of a tested and cheap way to create random assets.
-Despite a couple of posts and comments on the interenet there is no single contract for it, but the strength of this approach come from developer usage!
-The more people using the same contract makes the the internal _seed_ value more unpredictable and therefore offer stronger results (much like the blockchain itself).
+Despite a couple of posts and comments spread around the internet we couldn't find a single common resource, but the very strength of this approach come from developer usage!
+The more people using the same contract makes the the internal _seed_ value more unpredictable and therefore offer stronger results.

 ## Caveats

-The block timestamp is not terribly unpredicatable and yet is one of the strongest sources of entropy available in chain along with the internal seed.
+The block timestamp is not terribly unpredictable and yet is one of the strongest sources of entropy available in chain along with the internal seed.

-Ideally, the caller of Random function should not have interest in the result, nor let interested users choose at which block the random will be called.
+Ideally, the caller of Random function should not have interest in the result, nor let interested users choose at which block the contract will be called.

 If you're in need of a highly secure alternative, it may be best to look into oracles [such as oraclize](https://docs.oraclize.it/#security-deepdive-advanced-datasources-random-data-source)